HACC2021/LonelyStar/README.md

 ```

 <br><br>
 Finally, the script included will start both the client and the server.
+This might take a few minutes as it also trains the model locally.
 ```
 bash project_startup.sh
 ```